-- Snow depths of greater than 1 cm are seen on about 53 days each year in the Windsor-Essex Region, compared with about 65 days further north in Toronto.
+Snow depths of greater than 1 cm (.4”) are seen on about 53 days each year in Windsor-Essex, compared with about 65 days further north in Toronto.

-- The Windsor-Essex Region enjoys a sunny climate; its summers usually have a generous number of warm or hot sunny days.
+Windsor-Essex enjoys a sunny climate; its summers usually have a generous number of warm or hot sunny days.

-- The Region enjoys four distinct seasons, allowing residents and visitors to enjoy the great outdoors with such activities as swimming, scuba diving, pond hockey & cross country skiing, hiking on trails, bird watching.
+The region enjoys four distinct seasons, allowing residents and visitors to enjoy the great outdoors with such activities as swimming, kayaking, scuba diving, pond hockey, cross country skiing, hiking on trails, and bird watching.

-- The climate in the Windsor-Essex Region area lends itself to a picturesque environment; just imagine the natural beauty of having water on three sides of your community, as is the case here.
+The climate in Windsor-Essex lends itself to a picturesque environment; just imagine the natural beauty of having water on three sides of your community, as is the case here.
 We are surrounded by Lake Erie, Lake St. Clair and the Detroit River.

 This temperate climate provides one of the longest growing seasons in Canada, extending from April to October.